Nkitchen86-FHSU/finalprojectNicholasKitchen/README.md

 ## Description

-Zooventory is an application that makes tracking animals and food easy.
-After getting signed up and logged in, the user can add animals and food items.
-The user can also edit and delete the animals and food items if needed.
-Whenever the user feeds an animal, they will use the calculator.
-The calculator does 2 things:
+Zooventory is an application that makes it easy to track animals, food consumption, and weight change.
+After getting signed up and logged in, the user will see a dashboard with information for the last 30 days.
+The user can add animals and food items, and edit and delete them if needed.

+A user can also add animal species by either creating them themselves or using an API to autofill information.
+***Note: The species database is shared across all users.
+Therefore, the program will always favor the API's response for a species.
+When creating a species, the program will send a request to the API with the name of the animal.
+If an exact name match is found, the response from the API will be used and the user's input will be overwritten.*** Species cannot be deleted since other users could be using them, but they can be edited if your creation was successful.

+The user can use a feeding calculator or weight calculator provided inside the app.

+The feeding calculator does 2 things:
 1. It will subtract the entered amount from the food supply.
 2. It will log the last time an animal has been fed.

+The weight calculator does 2 things:
+1. It will set the weight for the selected animal.
+2. It will log the time of the weight change.

+The user can set feeding schedules for their animals.
+When a feeding time passes, a notification will display in the user's inbox for them to read.

 ## Getting Started